Accounts: traditional accounting (accruals basis)

-Sole traders and partnerships must prepare business accounts to complete their self assessment tax returns.
-Accounts show income and expenses of the business for the accounting period and can be prepared by using one of two methods: the cash basis or the accruals basis.
-This page outlines how the accruals basis works.
+Sole traders and partnerships must prepare business accounts to complete their self assessment tax returns or, from 2026/27 onwards, end of year returns under Making Tax Digital for income tax.
+Accounts show income and expenses of the business for the accounting period and can be prepared by using one of two methods: the cash basis or the traditional accounting (accruals basis).
+This page outlines how traditional accounting works.

 Content on this page: